kallebelins/semantic-kernel-graph-docs/docs/examples/retrieval-agent.md

             if (string.IsNullOrEmpty(context) || context.Contains("No relevant context found"))
             {
                 return "I don't have enough information to answer that question accurately.
-Please try rephrasing or ask about a different topic.";
+Please try rephrasing.";
             }

-            // Synthesize answer based on retrieved context var answer = $"Based on the available information:\n\n{context}\n\n" +
+            // Build a concise answer using retrieved context var answer = $"Based on the available information:\n\n{context}\n\n" +
-                        $"This answer was synthesized from {retrievalCount} relevant sources " +
+                        $"This answer was synthesized from {retrievalCount} relevant sources (confidence: {retrievalScore:F2}).";
-                        $"(confidence: {retrievalScore:F2}).";

             args["final_answer"] = answer;
             return answer;